MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility-provider.md

     - **Available For Reservation Calculated Measure** column
     - **Settings** button
 1. Go to **Intelligent Order Management Mappings**, and confirm the grid has the following elements:
-    1. **Set Physical Measure Mapping** - This section includes the following columns and allows you to map any of your datasource physical measures mappings to a standard physical measure.
+    1. **Set Physical Measure Mapping** - This section includes the following columns and allows you to map any of your data source physical measures mappings to a standard physical measure.
-        - **Datasource** column: Refers to the source system.
+        - **Data Source** - Refers to the source system.
-        - **Base Measure** column: Refers to the Intelligent Order Management standard measure.
+        - **Base Measure** - Refers to the Intelligent Order Management standard measure.
-        - **Physical measure** column: Refers to the physical measure used in the source system.
+        - **Physical measure** - Refers to the physical measure used in the source system.
-    2. **Set Calculated measure Mappings**: This section includes the following columns and allows you to map any of your datasource calculated measures mappings to a standard calculated measure.
+    2. **Set Calculated measure Mappings**: This section includes the following columns and allows you to map any of your data source calculated measures mappings to a standard calculated measure.
-        - **Datasource** column: Refers to the source system.
+        - **Data Source** - Refers to the source system.
-        - **Base Measure** column: Refers to the Intelligent Order Management standard measure.
+        - **Base Measure** - Refers to the Intelligent Order Management standard measure.
-        - **Calculated measure** column: Refers to the calculated measure used in the source system.
+        - **Calculated measure** - Refers to the calculated measure used in the source system.
     3. **Set Allocation Group Mappings**: This section includes the following columns and allows you to map your defined allocation groups to a standard set of allocation groups.
-        - **Allocation Group** column: Refers to a defined allocation group.
+        - **Allocation Group** - Refers to a defined allocation group.
 This value can range from "group 0" to "group 7".
-        - **Allocation Group Name**: Refers to the standard allocation group your defined allocation group maps to.
+        - **Allocation Group Name** - Refers to the standard allocation group your defined allocation group maps to.

 ![Mapping.](media/Mapping.png)

 > ![NOTE]
-> Currently, Intelligent Order Management supports allocation groups of up to two.
+> Currently, Intelligent Order Management supports allocation groups of up to two groups.

-After you've completed the preceding validation, the settings configure or reuse the physical and calculated measures across your data sources.
+After you've completed the above validations and configuration updates, Intelligent Order Management configures or reuses the physical and calculated measures across all your data sources.

 ## Set up the provider